laravel/docs/pennant.md

 - Any high traffic customers should not be using the new API.
 - Otherwise the feature should be randomly assigned to users with a 1 in 100 chance of being active.

-The first time the `new-api` feature is checked for a given user, the result of the Closure will be persisted by the underlying driver.
+The first time the `new-api` feature is checked for a given user, the result of the Closure will be stored by the underlying driver.
 The next time the feature is checked against the same user, the value will be retrieved from storage and the Closure will not be invoked.

 If a feature definition only returns a lottery, you may omit the Closure completely.